Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

         One line fixes are OK.
         Github contributions before Besut Kode are accepted.

-    0. Create an account on [Indonesian Wikipedia](https://id.wikipedia.org/wiki/Halaman_Utama), create a user page that must mention 'Besut Kode', and make one edit to a bahasa Wikipedia content page.
+    0. Create an account on [Indonesian Wikipedia](https://id.wikipedia.org/wiki/Halaman_Utama), create a user page that must mention 'Besut Kode Universitas', and make one edit to a bahasa Wikipedia content page.

         One line edits are OK.